Run3HmmAnalysis/copperhead/README.md

 Parameters of `SLURMCluster`:
 - `project` - corresponds to queue name at Purdue Tier-2
 - `cores` - number of CPUs per job (1 is enough for our purposes)
 - `memory` - memory limit per worker.
-If a job exceeds the memory limit, it gets resubmitted a few times and then fails.
+If a job exceeds the memory limit, it gets resubmitted a few times and then fails
 - `walltime` - how long the cluster will be running
-- `job_extra` - corresponds to arguments passed to `srun`.
+- `job_extra` - corresponds to arguments passed to `srun`
-    - Note that location for `-o` and `-e` arguments should be an existing directory, otherwise the cluster will not start
+    - note that location for `-o` and `-e` arguments should be an existing directory, otherwise the cluster will not start
-    - If a dedicated reservation has been created by a system administrator, it can be specified using additional argument, e.g `'--reservation=TEST'`.
+    - if a dedicated reservation has been created by a system administrator, it can be specified using additional argument, e.g `'--reservation=TEST'`

 ### Examples of Dask client initialization